"Iridescent" Reflective Tags to Enable Radar-based Orientation Estimation: Proof of Theorem

 where the last line comes from exploiting $|a\exp(jV)|=|a|$, $\exp(a+b)=\exp(a)\exp(b)$, and $\ln\exp(a) = a$.
 Now, let $c=2\tilde{s}_i''[k]^*\!s_i[k]\delta_i'(\varphi)$, so to proceed further we need to compute $E_V=\mathbb{E}_V[\exp(\Re\{c\exp(jV)\})]$ as pursued in the following

-where $(a)$ comes from simple algebraic simplifications, $(b)$ from using the PDF of $V$, given by $1/(2\pi), \forall v\in[0,2\pi]$, to state the expectation in integral form, and $(c)$ from exploiting \cite[eq.(3.338.4)]{Gradshteyn.2014}.
+where $(a)$ comes from simple algebraic simplifications, $(b)$ from using the probability density function of $V$, given by $1/(2\pi), \forall v\in[0,2\pi]$, to state the expectation in integral form, and $(c)$ from exploiting \cite[eq.(3.338.4)]{Gradshteyn.2014}.
 Finally, substituting \eqref{Ic} into \eqref{lnL} followed by some simple algebraic transformations, we obtain \eqref{MLEA}. \qedsymbol